eclipse/kapua/README.md

 ## Quick Start Guide

-Running an Eclipse Kapua&trade; instance on your local machine is a really simple task.
-There's no need to install IDEs and build tools to start a demo.
+Running an Eclipse Kapua&trade; demo instance on your local machine is a simple task.

 Eclipse Kapua&trade; runs as distributed application that exposes three basic services:
 * A Messaging Service